baristaze/TipCalculatorSwift/README.md

 Completed:

 [+] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-[-] Required: Settings page to change the default tip percentage.
-[-] Optional: UI animations
+[+] Required: Settings page to change the default tip percentage. (both general settings UI and in-app UI) [-] Optional: UI animations
 [-] Optional: Remembering the bill amount across app restarts (if <10mins) [-] Optional: Using locale-specific currency and currency thousands separators.